Move 2 matches to make 4 squares matchstick puzzle

 If you place one figure on the other, you would find only the two squares B and D common between the two.

-It is shown below.
+It is shown.

-In this case the common squares between the initial and final figure are 3, square A, C and E.
+Here, the common squares between the initial and final figure are 3, square A, C and E.

 As this figure is similar with the puzzle figure to the greatest extent, it must be the final solution.
 Greatest similarity ensures least number of stick moves.

-It is easy to identify the two sticks to move for creating a new square as shown in the first solution.
+It is easy to identify the two sticks to move for creating a new square, as shown in the first solution.

 This approach gives you the quickest solution.
 It is one of the most powerful general problem solving approaches.